Manufacturing Controlled Substances

 Drug crimes in Florida provoke harsh penalties even when small amounts of controlled substances are in question.
 Oftentimes, prosecutors paint those accused as a threat to the community at large.
 Defendants face long prison sentences and thousands of dollars in fines if convicted.
 These charges are not charges you should face alone; a determined criminal defense attorney is of the utmost importance to combat opportunistic prosecutors.

 Whether you were arrested in West Palm Beach for manufacturing controlled substances or believe that you may be part of an investigation for drug crimes, it is important that you seek professional legal counsel at this time.
-The Law Office of Gabriel & Gabriel has worked diligently to serve the criminally accused of Palm Beach County for more than 30 years.
+Brian Gabriel at The Law Office of Gabriel & Gabriel has worked diligently to serve the criminally accused of Palm Beach County for more than 30 years.

 Penalties for Drug Manufacturing

 The penalties for felony crimes have the potential to do considerable harm to your present state and your future.
 You will be torn from your family, your way of life, and your freedom for many years if you are convicted.
 You can also be stripped of your earnings for which you’ve worked hard all your life as fines usually accompany lengthy prison sentences.

 Unless you are a pharmacist or are authorized by the state in some way to create controlled substances, you will face felony charges if you are accused of drug manufacturing.
 The details of the charges and potential penalties depend on the type of drug involved, the quantity you are accused of manufacturing, and the location in which the offense took place.

 While there is no minimum quantity for an alleged drug manufacturing offense, certain thresholds are prosecuted as more severe trafficking crimes.
 Regular drug manufacturing is a third degree felony that can result in up to 5 years in prison and a fine of up to $5,000.